Shivani-Ananya/motivational-meme---project/README.md

 # motivational-meme---project
 I’m excited to share my latest project — a Motivation Meme Website built using HTML and CSS!
 This fun and uplifting website displays a collection of motivational memes designed to brighten your day and keep you inspired.
 Through this project, I explored creative styling techniques, responsive layouts, and visual effects purely with CSS.
+ It was a great opportunity to experiment with color schemes, typography, and layout structures while keeping the user experience light and engaging.
+I look forward to receiving your feedback and suggestions.
+Check it out on my GitHub and let’s spread some positivity together!